PeteHaitch/methtuple/README.md

 #### Paired-end reads

-Paired-end data must firstly be sorted by queryname prior to running `comethylation`. `BAM` files created by Bismark, such as `data/pe_directional.bam`, are already sorted by queryname.
+Paired-end data must firstly be sorted by queryname prior to running `methtuple`. `BAM` files created by Bismark, such as `data/pe_directional.bam`, are already sorted by queryname.
 So, to extract all CG/CHH 3-tuples we would simply run:

 ```
-comethylation -m 3 --methylation-type CG --methylation-type CHH data/pe_directional_1.fq.gz_bismark_bt2_pe.bam
+methtuple -m 3 --methylation-type CG --methylation-type CHH data/pe_directional_1.fq.gz_bismark_bt2_pe.bam
 ```

 This results in 3 files: